 Hankwitz began his coaching career as a graduate assistant (1970-72) at Michigan under head coach Bo Schembechler.
 As a defensive G.A., Hankwitz helped the Wolverines to two Big Ten titles, a 30-3 record, three top-10 national rankings and a 1971 Rose Bowl appearance.
 As a player at Michigan, he earned three letters and started on the 1969 Big Ten championship squad that played in the Rose Bowl.
 He earned a bachelor's of science degree in education.

-Teams for which Hankwitz has coached have had a winning record in 33 of his 39 years.
+Teams for which Hankwitz has coached have had a winning record in 37 of his 44 years.
 Ten of those clubs won conference championships and 12 more were league runners-up.
-He has coached in 24 bowl games, including every major New Year's Day bowl game -- Rose Bowl, Sugar Bowl, Fiesta Bowl, Orange Bowl, Cotton Bowl, Outback Bowl and Capital One Bowl.
+He has coached in 28 bowl games, including every major New Year's Day bowl game -- Rose Bowl, Sugar Bowl, Fiesta Bowl, Orange Bowl, Cotton Bowl, Outback Bowl, Capital One Bowl and Gator Bowl.

-Hankwitz also has coached 14 first-team All-Americans (including four straight punters at Colorado), five conference defensive players of the year, 46 first-team all-conference choices and 11 team MVP's.
-He has recruited eight players who went on to play in the NFL.
-As a coordinator, Hankwitz has won 194 games and seven championships, and overall has won 313 games (313-143-7, .684) as a college coach (including his three years as a G.A. at Michigan).
+Hankwitz also has coached 14 first-team All-Americans (including four straight punters at Colorado), five conference defensive players of the year, 50 first-team all-conference choices and 16 team MVP's.
+As a coordinator, Hankwitz has won 194 games and seven championships, and overall has won 348 games (348-171-7, .671) as a college coach (including his three years as a G.A. at Michigan).

 He was born in Ludington, Mich., and graduated from Mason County (Scottville, Mich.)
 Central High School, where he lettered in four sports: football, basketball, track and baseball.
 He and his wife, Cathy, have one son, Jacob.

 The Hankwitz family: Mike, Jacob and Cathy (photographed at Northwestern's "North" Beach")